-Han Kwang-song, signed by Juventus after becoming the first North Korean to score a goal in Italy’s highest division.
+Han Kwang-song made it to Juventus after becoming the first North Korean to score a goal in Italy’s highest division.

 When Han Kwang-song scored with his head against Torino, it was a historical goal.
 It was the first time ever that a player from North Korea had scored in Italy’s Serie A. A milestone for the Cagliari forward.
 The eighteen year old managed to fire one past the one and only Joe Hart, England’s number one, and made his way to get to wear the Juventus shirt.

 Han’s signing by the ‘Vecchia Signora’, the most powerful Italian football club, is the icing on the cake of an unstoppable career that has left the Italian and European press speechless, but it didn’t surprise anyone at Marcet’s High Performance Academy, where he trained for a year.